tasket/wyng-backup/README.md

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the default _local_ pool.

-Its possible to receive to any valid file path or block device using the `--save-to` option.
+Its possible to receive to any valid file path or block device using the `--save-to` option, which can be used in place of `--local`.
-(LVM users note that '/dev/_vgname_/_poolname_/_lvname_' is a special form that indicates you are saving to a thin LVM pool via --save-to.)
-For any save path, Wyng will try to discard old data before receiving unless `--sparse` or `--sparse-write` or `--use-snapshot` options are used.
+For any save path, Wyng will try to discard old data before receiving unless `--sparse`, `--sparse-write` or `--use-snapshot` options are used.